Snowbound 2026 Has Changed Venues (an ode to New England ski retail)

 Up to that point, being a retailer at that show was a highly lucrative endeavor.

 Boston was not the home of the first ski show.
-True to form, the concept of the ski show first started with Mount Everest Ski shop, out of New Jersey, at the Meadowlands about a decade earlier.
+True to form, the concept of the ski show first started in the greater New York City region, with Mount Everest Ski shop, out of New Jersey, being the headline retailer at the Meadowlands about a decade earlier.

 Upon realizing how lucrative such events could be, smaller, regional shows sarted popping up.
-For example, there was the Ski Show at The New Haven Jai Alai Fronton, where Alpine Ski and Sports was the retailer (yep- I worked for them as well as having worked the Boston SKi Show, in some capacity or other, for decades).
+For example, there was the Ski Show at The New Haven Jai Alai Fronton, where Alpine Ski and Sports, based in Cheshire CT, was the retailer (yep- I worked for them, in their North Haven location, as well as having worked multiple shows/events, over the years- including the Boston SKi Show, in some capacity or other, for decades).

 BEWI also had a show in Colorado... but remember, this is an east coast based blog, so in the interest of keeping it relevant, we wont go there.

-Unfortunately, the downside for retailers became the fact that shoppers (especially after the busts of the .net and real estate booms- otherwise known as economic recessions) became "trained", so to speak, to wait for end of season sales.
+Unfortunately, the downside for retailers was, and is, the fact that shoppers became "trained", so to speak, to wait for end of season sales -especially after the busts of the .net and real estate booms -otherwise known as economic recessions- caused people to have significantly less disposable income.
 Because of that, EVERY ski shop had to adjust.
 They started putting strong emphasis on spring and fall tent sales, among other things.
-We also saw the advent of online discount houses, and we found that those who could not innovate or buy smartly during the best and worst snow years could not survive.
+We also saw the advent of online discount houses, and we found that those who could not innovate or buy smartly during the best and worst snow years, could not survive.

 In the last 30 years, the industry has seen massive consolidation, with hundreds of independent and big-box shops shutting down due to the rise of e-commerce, climate-impacted winter seasons, and corporate resort pass networks (like IKON and Epic) shifting gear sales online.

-The 30-year history of East Coast ski retail is defined by the high-profile bankruptcies of several major regional and national chains.
+Overall, the 30-year history of east coast ski retail is defined by the high-profile bankruptcies of several major regional and national chains.

 For example: